sazzer/pusher-takeaway/README.md

 Many business need to be very responsive to customer requests in order to be competitive.
 This works both ways - the business being informed immediately when a new order comes in, and the customer being informed as to the progress of their order.

+This repository is discussed at [Implement Push Notifications In Kotlin To Create A Food Delivery App](https://pusher.com/tutorials/push-notifications-kotlin-food-delivery).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.